canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/python-packaging.rst

 Packaging Python modules and applications
 =========================================

 Our packaging follows Debian’s `Python policy`_.
-We will use `python-markdown`_ package as an example, which can be downloaded from `PyPI`_.
+We will use the `python-markdown`_ package as an example, which can be downloaded from `PyPI`_.
 You can look at its packaging at its `Subversion repository`_.

 There are two types of Python packages — *modules* and *apps*.

-At the moment of writing this, Ubuntu has two incompatible versions of Python — *2.x* and *3.x*. ``/usr/bin/python`` is a symbolic link to a default Python 2.x version, and ``/usr/bin/python3`` — to a default Python 2.x version.
+At the time of writing, Ubuntu has two incompatible versions of Python — *2.x* and *3.x*. ``/usr/bin/python`` is a symbolic link to a default Python 2.x version, and ``/usr/bin/python3`` to a default Python 3.x version.
 Python modules should be built against all supported Python versions.

-If you are going to package a new Python module, you can find ``py2dsc`` tool useful (available in `python-stdeb`_ package).
+If you are going to package a new Python module, you might find the ``py2dsc`` tool useful (available in `python-stdeb`_ package).

 debian/control
 --------------